 Most global sensitivity analysis approaches are based on evaluating the relative contribution of individual and combinations of parameters to the variance of a performance metric (Sobol, 2001; van Werkhoven et al., 2008; Wagener et al., 2009).
 These approaches provide scalar indices of global sensitivity.
 This information indicates parameters of interest and correlated parameter estimates.
-The information from such analyses does not provide specific information about sensitivities at any specific point in the parameter space.
+Such analyses do not provide specific information about sensitivities at any specific point in the parameter space.

-Evaluation of the global uncertainty of a model is typically based on global sampling 37 approaches.
-Vrugt et al. (2008) introduced a Markov chain Monte Carlo (MCMC) approach 38 entitled DiffeRential Evolution Adaptive Metropolis (DREAM).
-This approach provides es-39 timates of posterior density functions of parameters in a formal Bayesian framework.
-An 40 informal Bayesian approach to global UA is the Generalized Likelihood Uncertainty Analysis 41 (GLUE) developed by Beven and Binley (1992).
-This approach performs an MC analysis 42 using a statistically informal likelihood function to rank model performance.
-Recently, Harp 43 and Vesselinov (2011) developed a sampling approach for global UA of stochastic models 44 of flow medium heterogeneity introducing the concept of an acceptance probability of a 45 stochastic parameter set.
-Sampling approaches have the ability to provide detailed informa-46 tion directly addressing the UA.
-The drawback to such approaches is that the number of 47

-48 model calls is often too large for many practical applications involving process-based models 49 (Keating et al., 2010).
+Evaluation of the global uncertainty of a model is typically based on global sampling approaches.
+Vrugt et al. (2008) introduced a Markov chain Monte Carlo (MCMC) approach entitled DiffeRential Evolution Adaptive Metropolis (DREAM).
+This approach provides estimates of posterior density functions of parameters in a formal Bayesian framework.
+An informal Bayesian approach to global UA is the Generalized Likelihood Uncertainty Analysis (GLUE) developed by Beven and Binley (1992).
+This approach performs an MC analysis using a statistically informal likelihood function to rank model performance.
+Recently, Harp and Vesselinov (in press) developed a sampling approach to global UA of stochastic models of flow medium heterogeneity, introducing the concept of an acceptance probability of a stochastic parameter set.
+Sampling approaches have the ability to provide detailed information directly addressing the UA.
+The drawback of such approaches is that the number of model calls is often too large for many practical applications involving process-based models (Keating et al., 2010).

-The approach presented here intends to provide an alternative to existing UA approaches 50 that will be useful for complex problems for which a local UA is known to be incomplete 51 and for which the model runs are too computationally intensive for a rigorous sampling-52 based inference approach.
-We will refer to this approach as Agent-Based Analysis of Global 53 Uncertainty and Sensitivity (ABAGUS).
-Concepts from agent-based modeling have been 54 utilized extensively in optimization algorithms, such as particle swarm optimization (PSO) 55 (Kennedy and Eberhart, 1995; Clerc, 2006) and ant colony optimization (Dorigo and St \ddot{u} tzle, 56 2004).
-However, to our knowledge, their direct application to global UA has not been 57 explored.
-The ABAGUS computational framework is based on integrating concepts of agent-58 based social simulation with the Standard PSO 2006 (SPSO2006) algorithm (Paricle Swarm 59 Central, 2006), effectively altering the strategy of SPSO2006 from optimization to global UA.
-60 SPSO2006 is chosen here as it implements a parsimonious and efficient version of particle 61 swarm optimization that is well-known and freely available for download.
-62
+The approach presented here aims to provide an alternative to existing UA approaches that will be useful for complex problems for which a local UA is known to be incomplete and for which the model runs are too computationally intensive for a rigorous sampling-based inference approach.
+We refer to this approach as Agent-Based Analysis of Global Uncertainty and Sensitivity (ABAGUS).
+Concepts from agent-based modeling such as particle swarm optimization (PSO) (Kennedy and Eberhart, 1995; Clerc, 2006) and ant colony optimization (Dorigo and Stützle, 2004) have been utilized extensively in optimization algorithms.
+However, to our knowledge, their direct application to global UA has not been explored.
+The ABAGUS computational framework is based on integrating concepts of agent-based social simulation with the Standard PSO 2006 (SPSO2006) algorithm (Particle Swarm Central, 2006), effectively altering the strategy of SPSO2006 from optimization to global UA.
+SPSO2006 is chosen here, as it implements a parsimonious and efficient version of particle swarm optimization that is well-known and freely available for download.

-The strategy of ABAGUS is to efficiently explore a discretized parameter space by storing 63 information about locations producing simulations consistent with observations.
-ABAGUS 64 does not require statistical convergence and the computational expense of the approach can 65 be reduced for initial explorations by coarsening the discretization.
-The algorithm alters the 66 response surface at the previously sampled locations by increasing the associated performance 67 metric (e.g. objective function, fitness function).
-As a result, if points within a local area of 68 attraction were already visited by the algorithm, the region appears as a region of concavity 69 (repulsion), as opposed to a region of convexity (attraction), discouraging future exploration.
-70 Similarities can easily be drawn between ABAGUS and the Sugarscape agent-based social 71 simulator (Epstein and Axtell, 1996), designed to model the survival of a population on a 72 regenerative resource; however, in ABAGUS, the resource is not regenerative, encouraging 73

-74 global exploration of the parameter space.
+The strategy of ABAGUS is to efficiently explore a discretized parameter space by storing information about locations producing simulations consistent with observations.
+ABAGUS does not require statistical convergence, and the computational expense of the approach can be reduced for initial explorations by coarsening the discretization.
+The algorithm alters the response surface at the previously sampled locations by increasing the associated performance metric (e.g., objective function, fitness function).
+As a result, if points within a local area of attraction were already visited by the algorithm, the region appears as a region of concavity (repulsion), as opposed to a region of convexity (attraction), discouraging future exploration.
+Similarities can easily be drawn between ABAGUS and the Sugarscape agent-based social simulator (Epstein and Axtell, 1996), designed to model the survival of a population on a regenerative resource; however, in ABAGUS, the resource is not regenerative, encouraging global exploration of the parameter space.